Skip to product information

 Takanari Koyama

-Since 2013, he has been Principal Bass player of the Göttingen Symphony Orchestra, which won an Echo Klassik Award in Hamburg in 2017.
-He has also collaborated as Principal Bass in the Orchestre de la Suisse Romande, Orchestre Philharmonique de Luxemboug, O/Modernt Chamber Orchestra, Beethoven Orchestra Bonn, Mozarteum Orchestra Salzburg, Royal Northern Sinfonia and Royal Philharmonic Orchestra.
+Since 2013, he has been Principal Bass of the Göttingen Symphony Orchestra and has collaborated with ensembles including Orchestre de la Suisse Romande, Beethoven Orchestra Bonn, Mozarteum Orchestra Salzburg, and the Royal Philharmonic Orchestra.
+He has won awards such as the Vienna Music Academy Competition (2013) and the Wroclaw International Double Bass Competition (2014).